Ivan Konovalov

-Ivan Andreyevich Konovalov (Иван Андреевич Коновалов; born 18 August 1994) is a Russian football player who plays for Kazakh club Tobol.
+Ivan Andreyevich Konovalov (Иван Андреевич Коновалов; born 18 August 1994) is a Russian football player who plays as a goalkeeper, most recently for Turan Tovuz in the Azerbaijan Premier League.
+He has previously played in the top divisions in Russia, Serbia, Belarus, Kazakhstan and Scotland.

 Career

-Coming from the Fyodor Cherenkov Academy, Konovalov's first role as a senior was as reserve goalkeeper of Russian Premier League sides FC Spartak Moscow and FC Amkar Perm in the seasons 2012–13 and 2013–14, respectively.
+Coming from the Fyodor Cherenkov Academy, Konovalov's first role as a senior was as reserve goalkeeper of Russian Premier League sides Spartak Moscow and Amkar Perm in the seasons 2012–13 and 2013–14, respectively.

-He made his professional debut in the Russian Professional Football League for FC SKChF Sevastopol on 3 September 2014 in a game against FC Krasnodar-2.
+He made his professional debut in the Russian Professional Football League for SKChF Sevastopol on 3 September 2014 in a game against Krasnodar-2.

-On 23 July 2015, he signed a 2-year contract with Serbian SuperLiga side FK Radnički Niš.
+On 23 July 2015, he signed a 2-year contract with Serbian SuperLiga side Radnički Niš.

 In January 2017, he signed contract with Serbian SuperLiga side OFK Bačka.

-On 29 June 2018, he signed a 4-year contract with the Russian Premier League club FC Rubin Kazan.
+On 29 June 2018, he signed a 4-year contract with the Russian Premier League club Rubin Kazan.

 On 18 January 2022, Konovalov signed an initial 18-month deal with Scottish Premiership side Livingston, subject to international clearance and obtaining a work permit.
 Konovalov was the only Russian player in professional league football in the UK at the time.
 He initially served as a backup to Max Stryjek, but was given an opportunity to play when Stryjek was suspended for two matches.

 On 9 February 2023, Kazakhstan Premier League club Tobol announced the signing of Konovalov.
+On 10 January 2024, Tobol announced that Konovalov had left the club.

+On 30 January 2024, Baltika Kaliningrad announced the signing of Konovalov on a contract until the end of the season.
+On 4 June 2024, Konovalov left Baltika as his contract expired.

+On 25 June 2024, Azerbaijan Premier League club Turan Tovuz announced the signing of Konovalov.
+On 10 June 2025, Turan Tovuz announced the departure of Konovalov after his contract had expired.